biolds/tibuta-w100/README.md

 This project contains notes about setting up Debian Buster on the Tibuta MasterPad W100 tablet (<https://www.amazon.com/Tibuta-Masterpad-Computer-1536%C3%972048-Keyboard/dp/B09LS6Y2KT>).
+It is highly recomended to backup the Windows partition, or make a dual boot when installing Linux.

-It covers mainly the touchscreen setup and [IceWM](https://ice-wm.org/) lightweight window manager setup.
+It aims to cover system setup and [IceWM](https://ice-wm.org/) lightweight window manager setup.
 Not yet working:

 - Sound card
 - Backlight control (works on Ubunbtu)